What Is Convertible Preferred Stock?

 - In the event of bankruptcy, if the conversion feature is not exercised, they are given priority in dividend payment and asset distribution of remaining assets before equity shareholdersShareholdersA shareholder is an individual or an institution that owns one or more shares of stock in a public or a private corporation and, therefore, are the legal owners of the company.
 The ownership percentage depends on the number of shares they hold against the company's total shares..

-- Issuance of Convertible shares can help the company to raise capital on better terms and conditions as compared to traditional equity and bond financing, especially if the company has a poor credit rating and borrowing from the market will involve a huge cost in the form of high-interest rates or if company stock is already trading at a lower value.
+- Issuance and accounting for convertible preferred stock or Convertible sharesConvertible SharesConvertible securities are securities or investments (preferred stocks or convertible bonds) that can be easily converted into a different form, such as shares of an entity's common stock, and are typically issued by entities to raise money.
+In most cases, the entity has complete control over when the conversion occurs.can help the company to raise capital on better terms and conditions as compared to traditional equity and bond financing, especially if the company has a poor credit rating and borrowing from the market will involve a huge cost in the form of high-interest rates or if company stock is already trading at a lower value.

-- Convertible preferred stock bear higher risks in the event of default as they will be paid only after repayment of principal and interest to bondholders, i.e. they will be par to other equity shareholders.
+- Convertible preferred stock bear higher risks in the event of default as they will be paid only after repayment of principal and interest to bondholders, i.e., they will be par to other equity shareholders.

 - When the conversion feature is exercised, the preference shareholder will be treated as another equity shareholder who enjoys no priority in either dividend or asset distribution.

 - The exercise and valuation of convertible preferred stock ofrconvertible options increases the number of outstanding shares and creates dilution of control from the perspective of equity shareholders.
 Therefore, each shareholder is entitled to a smaller proportion of firm assets and profits.
 This problem never arises with traded options.
 If an investor buys an exchange-traded option and subsequently exercises it, there is no effect on the number of shares outstanding.